revgizmo/engager/scripts/real_world_testing/troubleshooting_guide.md

-# Troubleshooting Guide for zoomstudentengagement
+# Troubleshooting Guide for engager

 ## 🔧 Common Issues and Solutions

-This guide helps you resolve common issues when using the zoomstudentengagement workflow.
+This guide helps you resolve common issues when using the engager workflow.

 ### Package Installation Issues